 ROCK Sex is going round, round the bend.

-Indie auteur JIM JARMUSCH used Memphis, its deep musical history, and the ghost of Elvis in his great film, "Mystery Train".
+Indie auteur Jim Jarmusch box-carred Memphis, its deep musical history, and the ghost of Elvis into his great film, MYSTERY TRAIN (1989).
 The cast included Screaming Jay Hawkins, Joe Strummer (The Clash), Rufus Thomas, Steve Buscemi, Elizabeth Bracco (The Sopranos), Nicoletta Braschi, Masatoshi Nagase, and the voice of Tom Waits.
 Essential viewing for Rock'n'Roll film fans:

 MYSTERY TRAIN trailer (1989)

 -The Real History of Rock and Soul!: A Music Player Checklist